-- For a saucier tomato salsa, add half of the fresh tomatoes, cilantro and green onion to a food processor and pulse until broken down, then add the rest of the chopped ingredients.
+- To make a saucier tomato salsa, add canned tomatoes alongside your fresh salsa to a food processor and pulse until broken down.

 Nutrition information is a rough estimate calculated automatically, their accuracy is not guaranteed.
 Just focus on whole plant-based foods and eat until satiety!